mantidproject/mantid/docs/source/tutorials/muon_GUI_course/other_mantid_functions.rst

     There is one spectrum per detector.
 In the window that opens up, the number of the spectrum/detector to plot, or a range of spectra, can be selected.
-*   **NAME12345 Groups MA** contains data in raw counts and asymmetry, collated into the groups specified in the Grouping tab of the interface (see the Grouping section in :ref:`the_tabs` for more).
+*   **NAME12345 Groups MA** contains data in raw counts and asymmetry, collated into the groups specified in the Grouping tab of the interface (see the Grouping section in :ref:`the_tabs_grouping` for more).
     Each workspace's name contains the name of the group it holds data for.
-*   **NAME12345 Pairs MA** these workspaces contain the Pairs (such as 'long' which is created by default) specified in the *Grouping Options* tab of the interface (see the Grouping section in :ref:`the_tabs` for more).
+*   **NAME12345 Pairs MA** these workspaces contain the Pairs (such as 'long' which is created by default) specified in the *Grouping Options* tab of the interface (see the Grouping section in :ref:`the_tabs_grouping` for more).
     Each workspace's name contains the name of the pair it holds data for.

 *   **Fitting Results MA** contains the workspaces produced when data is fitted, the spectra and tables within are named with the convention 'NAME12345; Group/Pair Asym; Asymmetry; MA; Fitted; FunctionName'.